 Full text articles available directly in databases are indicated by HTML Full Text or PDF Full Text.
 Full text articles available with the wording such as are available in another database.
 Clicking on the link will connect either to the full text article or the other database.

-If you find an article from a periodical that is not available at Milne Library, you can request the article through the link Request item on Interlibrary Loan on the record for the article needed or through the link on the bottom of the homepage of the library website.
+If you find an article from a periodical that is not available at Milne Library, you can request the article using the library’s interlibrary loan service.
 See a librarian for help.

 Finding an article in a specific journal

 Available at Milne Library Periodicals Collection, Reading Room, 1st floor (D410

 .C82) and other locations